courtois-neuromod/cneuromod_docs/source/DATASETS.md

 ## Participants

 Six healthy participants (aged 31 to 47 at the time of recruitment in 2018), 3 women (`sub-03`, `sub-04` and `sub-06`) and 3 men (`sub-01`, `sub-02` and `sub-05`) consented to participate in the Courtois Neuromod Project for at least 5 years.
 Three of the participants reported being native francophone speakers (`sub-01`, `sub-02` and `sub-04`), one as being a native anglophone (`sub-06`) and two as bilingual native speakers (`sub-03` and `sub-05`).
 All participants reported the right hand as being their dominant hand and reported being in good general health.

 Exclusion criteria included visual or auditory impairments that would prevent participants from seeing and/or hearing stimuli in the scanner and major psychiatric or neurological problems.
 Standard exclusion criteria for MRI and MEG were also applied.
 Lastly, given that all stimuli and instructions are presented in English, all participants had to report having an advanced comprehension of the English language for inclusion.

 ## anat

 The anatomical dataset includes longitudinal anatomical images of the brain and upper spinal cord at an approximate rate of 4 sessions a year.
 The primary intended use of this dataset is to monitor the structural stability of the brain of participants for the duration of the study.
 Many quantitative measures of brain structure can also be derived and included in analyses, such as gray matter morphometry, tractography or measures of myelination.
+Cortical flat maps cut with TkSurfer 6.0.0 are provided with the freesurfer derivatives for visualization.

 The MRI sequences are described in more detailed in [](Brain_anatomical_sequences) and [](Spinal_cord_anatomical_sequences), including pdfs of the Siemens exam cards.